 AI Moves From Engineering Hype to Engineering Workflow

-1. Career: Engineers Are Optimistic About AI, but Skills Gaps Are Starting to Bite
+1. Career: AI Skills Gaps Start to Bite

 ASME’s main finding is that engineers remain broadly optimistic about innovation, but AI skills are becoming a real bottleneck.
 A Specialist Staffing Group survey of nearly 5,400 STEM professionals found only 9% of U.S. respondents were pessimistic about their organisation’s ability to keep up with technology, but 32% of U.S. STEM professionals said improving staff AI skills is their biggest challenge.